ISLA-UH/redpandas/docs/redpandas/using_redpandas.md

 _RedVox related terms:_

 - _RedVox_: Not the NYC based rock band.
+RedVox refers to products related to [RedVox, Inc.](http://nelha.hawaii.gov/our-clients/redvox/)

 - _RedVox Infrasound Recorder_: A smartphone app that can record audio and other stimuli such as pressure.
-To learn more about the app, click [here](https://www.redvoxsound.com).
+Visit [RedVox Sound](https://www.redvoxsound.com) to learn more about the app.

 - _RedVox Python SDK_: A Software Development Kit (SDK) developed to read, create, edit, and write RedVox files (files ending in .rdvxz for [RedVox API 900](https://bitbucket.org/redvoxhi/redvox-protobuf-api/src/master/) files and .rdvxm for [RedVox API 1000](https://github.com/RedVoxInc/redvox-api-1000) files).
-For more details, click [here](https://github.com/RedVoxInc/redvox-python-sdk).
+Visit [GitHub RedVox Python SDK](https://github.com/RedVoxInc/redvox-python-sdk) to learn more about the SDK.

 _RedPandas related terms:_